Batavia FTC Robotics State Qualifying Competition

 be neat and secured to avoid entaglement.

-NXT buttons and main battery power control button should be easiliy accessible.
+Main battery power control button should be easiliy accessible.

 Every team member, parent, or coach who enters the pit area must have safety glasses.

 Each team will have a 6' cafeteria style table in the pit area with a surge protector.